 Want to Learn More?

+Interested in learning more about what a music producer does?
 The audio production and engineering program at the Institute of Production and Recording is an occupational degree program designed to train producer engineers who are entrepreneurs, musically and technically creative, and proficient in modern recording technology and technique.
 Throughout the program, students are involved in hands-on exercises and real-world studio projects that enable them to apply their knowledge and refine their skills.

 At the end of the audio production and engineering program, each student presents a portfolio — a selection of his or her best work to date.
 This serves as a demo reel for potential employers and clients — an audio resume with professional content that highlights the graduate’s talent and skill.